 "These sorts of behaviors are not like your usual behavior.
 I'm concerned there may be personal issues that are affecting your ability to stay focused on your work.
 I'd like you to know about the Employee Assistance Program on campus.
 Their phone number is 512-471-3366.
 It's confidential, you can speak with them during work hours, and you'll be talking with people who have the training and skills to help.
 They can help you with any personal concerns, and you and I can work together to make sure the work gets done."

-Give the employee an EAP brochure and a link to the EAP counseling information on this website.
+Give the employee an EAP postcard and a link to the EAP counseling information on this website.
 If you'd like, you can ask employees to bring you a letter documenting that they've visited or spoken with the EAP office on the phone.
-The EAP won't share any of the information they discussed with employees due to confidentiality, but you'll be sure that employees have seen or spoken with the EAP and can use the letter for time-keeping purposes if necessary.
+The EAP won't share any of the information they discussed with employees due to confidentiality, but the letter will document that the employee has seen or spoken with a counselor at the EAP and you can use the letter for time-keeping purposes if necessary.
 Remember: it is university practice that employees are permitted to visit the EAP on work time when they receive your permission to do so.

 Handling Health-related Problems

-If employees tell you that they have an illness that is affecting them at work, you should refer them to the Equal Opportunity Services office at 512-471-1849 to discuss possible accommodations through the Americans with Disabilities Act (ADA).
+If employees tell you that they have an illness that is affecting them at work, you should refer them to the Office of Institutional Equity at 512-471-1849 to discuss possible accommodations through the Americans with Disabilities Act (ADA).

 Step 5: Follow Through

 Now that you've done the hard part, remember to follow through with your employees' status and progress.
 If you refer people to the EAP but don't follow through with clarification of performance expectations, employees will deduce that you aren't serious about work-performance issues.
-By providing clarity of expectations and increasing structure or face time during a difficult period, you can support employees in their work responsibilities while the the EAP assists them with their personal concerns.
-You can consult HRS' Employee and Management Services for help monitoring work performance and workplace conduct by calling 512-232-2327.
+By providing clarity of expectations and increasing structure or face time during a difficult period, you can support employees in their work responsibilities while the EAP assists them with their personal concerns.
+You can consult HR's Strategic Workforce Solutions for help monitoring work performance and workplace conduct by calling 512-475-7200.